- December 3, 2020

 Advisory fuel rates are intended to reflect actual average fuel costs and are updated quarterly.
 The rates can be used by employers who reimburse employees for business travel in their company cars or where employees are required to repay the cost of fuel used for private travel.
 HMRC accepts there is no taxable profit and no Class 1A National Insurance on reimbursed travel expenses where employers pay a rate per mile for business travel no higher than the published advisory fuel rates.

-The latest advisory fuel rates become effective on 1 June 2020.
+The latest advisory fuel rates became effective on 1 December 2020.
 Fuel rates are reviewed four times a year with changes taking effect on 1 March, 1 June, 1 September and 1 December.
 You can use the previous rates for up to 1 month from the date the new rates apply.

 The new rates are as follows: